Neurology for the Non-Neurologist 2020 (Virtual Conference, Central Time)

 Policy on Faculty and Sponsor Disclosure

-It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
+It is the policy of the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) that the faculty, authors, planners, and other persons who may influence content of this continuing education (CE) activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-Detailed disclosures will be made available in the activity handout materials.
+For this educational activity all conflicts of interest have been resolved and detailed disclosures are listed below.

 |In support of improving patient care, the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.|